unboxed/ruby-exercises/README.md

 * Following the instruction on when you should commit
 * Create a pull request when you are done.
 * Post you pull request in the slack room
+* if you have trouble with the git commands, please ask for help

 # Getting Started (Do this before attemping any exercises)